project

 The Database

-The Legal Compendium was created as a downloadable Excel spreadsheet, accessed by clicking the "Legal Compendium Version 3.0" button with statutory citations showing the following information for each of the 56 jurisdictions featured in this research: the grant of jurisdiction to attorneys general and other state agencies, the registration and reporting requirements applicable to charitable entities and their fundraisers, the oversight responsibilities of state charity regulators in connection with certain transactions involving charitable entities, the obligations of charities to notify the attorney general of those transactions, and some enforcement remedies available to charity regulators.
+The legal compendium was created as a downloadable Excel spreadsheet with statutory citations showing the following information for each of the 56 jurisdictions featured in this research: the grant of jurisdiction to attorneys general and other state agencies, the registration and reporting requirements applicable to charitable entities and their fundraisers, the oversight responsibilities of state charity regulators in connection with certain transactions involving charitable entities, the obligations of charities to notify the attorney general of those transactions, and some enforcement remedies available to charity regulators.

 In the current phase, the Legal Compendium has been updated with the most current data available and is being enhanced with digital text data that will be available in late 2025.

-An interactive version of the compendium is hosted via Airtable and can be accessed by clicking "Digitized Legal Compendium".
-It allows you to explore the legal compendium by grouping, filtering, and sorting the records.
-It comes prepopulated with a record of all nonprofit regulations grouped by State and Subcategory.
-Each row in the table corresponds to a single piece of legislation regulating nonprofits while each column contains additional information about each legislation.
+An interactive version of the compendium can be accessed via the link below.
+Users can explore the compendium by grouping, filtering, and sorting the records.
+It comes prepopulated with a record of all nonprofit regulations grouped by state.
+Instructions are as follows:

 Digitized Legal Compendium Legal Compendium Version 3.0 - Source Data Research Guide and Data Dictionary